 Flexibility and Convenience

 Many buyers, from dealers to refineries to those tv services, offer free shipping aid.
 These buyers are willing to pay to have your precious metals mailed to them for assessment.
-Check their guarantee and make sure that there are no hidden fees or charges for “appraisal” or shipping.
+Check their guarantee and make sure there are no hidden fees or charges for “appraisal” or shipping.
 A reputable buyer will also offer to pay to ship your precious metals back to you if you are dissatisfied with the quote you receive.
 This minimizes your risk.
 How long do you have to decide on the offer, and what happens if you change your mind?
-They should also offer an itemized valuation with the quote so that you can see exactly what you’re being offered.
+They should also offer an itemized valuation with the quote so that you can see exactly how your offer stands.

 Reputation and Experience

-Gold buying is big business at the moment, and new buyers seem to be appearing all the time.
+Gold buying is big business, and new buyers seem to be appearing all the time.
 Look into the history and reputation of the company with which you’re doing business, especially if you’re going to be sending your precious metals off in the mail.
-Examine their credentials, registrations, and licensing, and check to see if they’ve had any dealings with the Better Business Bureau Established buyers want repeat business and may have a greater commitment to integrity and professionalism than a fly-by-night company.
+Examine their credentials, registrations, and licensing, and check to see if they’ve had any dealings with the Better Business Bureau.
+Established buyers want repeat business and may have a greater commitment to integrity and professionalism than a fly-by-night company.

 It’s never been easier to turn your scrap precious metal into ready cash, so have confidence when you approach buyers.
-Ask some good questions and shop around: when it comes to deciding how to sell silver, gold, or other precious metals, it really pays off to do a little research.
+Ask some good questions and shop around: when it comes to selling silver, gold, or other precious metals, it really pays off to do a little research.